Trump in 2024? He only says that a 'Republican' will win | ExBulletin

 Despite Saturday’s intended message, Trump’s commitment to the GOP is far from certain.

 Earlier this year, he raised the possibility of creating a new political party.
-And just a month ago, the Trumps Political Action Committee sent letters to the RNC and others asking them to immediately stop and refrain from unauthorized use of the name, image and / or the likeness of President Donald J. Trumps in any fundraising, persuading and / or speaking.
+And just a month ago, Trump’s Political Action Committee sent letters to the RNC and others asking them to “immediately cease and refrain from unauthorized use of the name, the image and / or likeness of President Donald J. Trump in any fundraising, persuading and / or speaking. “

-GOP officials have repeatedly tried to downplay tensions over fundraising and to see Trumps’ involvement as a sign that he is ready to lend his name to the party.
-At the same time, Trump continues to aggressively accumulate campaign money to fuel his own political ambitions.

 Trump has also regularly attacked his Republican critics in recent weeks, particularly Senate Minority Leader Mitch McConnell and House Republican No.3 Liz Cheney.
 Neither attended the weekend’s donor summit.